 A supplier contract mobilisation plan refers to the activities that should be carried out by your supplier/strategic partner in the time period that starts after you have awarded them your contract, but before they commence the implementation work on your project, whether on-site or off-site.

-The checklist is intended for more complex supplier services – the details below are the preparatory stage during which the majority of activities are managed by the supplier.
+The checklist is intended for more complex supplier solutions and services.
+The details below are the preparatory stage during which the majority of activities are managed by the supplier.

 - From a supplier’s perspective, this checklist represents the step-by-step process they may already have in place to guide them through the initial stages of your new relationship.